neuml/txtai/docs/faq.md

 __Issue__

-`ContextualVersionConflict` exception when importing certain libraries while running one of the [examples](../examples) notebooks on Google Colab
+`ContextualVersionConflict` and/or package METADATA exception while running one of the [examples](../examples) notebooks on Google Colab

 __Solution__